 Your Certificate of Title (Plan of Subdivision) includes a diagram indicating the boundary dimensions of your property.
 If you want to determine the actual location of your property boundaries, you will need to engage a licensed land surveyor.
 There is no guarantee that your existing boundary fence is on your title boundary.
 You will find a list of ‘Land Surveyors’ online and in the phone directory.
 To check if a land surveyor is registered, see the Surveyors Registration Board of Victoria's Land Surveyor Register.

 You can request a copy of your Current Certificate of Title from Landata or to watch a video on how to obtain a Certificate of Title, see Certificate of Title Search.

 Replacing a Boundary Fence

 If you want to replace or repair a boundary fence, you will need to reach an agreement with your neighbour.
 Boundary fences are joint property and both neighbours have the same rights and obligations.
-For more information on fence laws, see the Victorian Law Foundation's information on Fence Laws.
+For more information on fence laws, see the Fencing law in Victoria.

 How can I contact my neighbours?

 If you want to contact your neighbour to discuss a fence matter, please submit a written request using this form at the bottom of this page.